 One of the core principles in the National Planning Policy Framework (NPPF) is that land use planning should recognise and protect the intrinsic character and beauty of the countryside.
 Local plans and neighbourhood plans should include policies for the conservation and enhancement of the natural environment, including landscape.
 This includes designated landscapes but also the wider countryside.
-Section 11 of the NPPF refers to biodiversity in paragraphs 109 and 114 at a national and local level respectively.
+Section 15 of the NPPF (2019) refers to biodiversity in paragraph 174, and states the following: